Strengthen Internal Controls for Better Effective Control

-Financial information, especially for medium-sized and large enterprises, contains valuable information which needs to be protected to avoid manipulation.
+Financial information, especially for medium-sized and large enterprises, contains valuable information which needs to be protected to avoid manipulation to strengthen internal controls.
 Internal controls management assists in meeting this requirement.
-By managing key accounting, operational, financial and compliance risks through internal controls implementation, firms can reduce their exposure to risk and hence enable their management to efficiently run the business operations.
+By managing key accounting, operational, financial and compliance risks through internal controls implementation, firms can reduce their exposure to risk (internal risk assessment) and hence enable their management to efficiently run the business operations.

 Internal controls are created based on organizational policies, procedures, practices and structure and they provide reasonable assurance that organizational objectives are achieved.

 The IMPORTANCE of GOOD INTERNAL CONTROLS and AUTOMATING INTERNAL CONTROLS